Follow

 How to Schedule Automatic Shutdown on Windows 11

 Do you often leave your computer running when you walk away for the day?
-Setting up an automatic shutdown is a great way to save energy and lower your power bill.
-Windows 11 has a built-in tool called Task Scheduler that handles this for you.
+Setting up an automatic shutdown Windows 11 is a great way to save energy and lower your power bill.
+Windows 11 has built-in tools that handle this for you easily.

 Why automate your shutdown?

-Computers need to stay on occasionally to receive important security updates from Microsoft.
+Computers need to stay on occasionally to receive important security updates.
 However, leaving them on 24/7 wastes electricity.
-By scheduling a shutdown, you ensure your PC stays updated while still turning off when you don’t need it.
+By scheduling a shutdown, you ensure your PC stays updated while still turning off when you do not need it.

 What happens when you are done?